 Your key metrics should be tied directly to your goal.
 They can be considered milestones, such as the start of a new program or the launch of a new location, and/or quantifiable measures, such as revenue profit growth.

 Create visual action roadmaps that include timelines big-ticket agenda items, initiatives, and key elements.
 They will help you zone in on key areas so you and your team achieve the goals and objectives.

 The plan will only work if everyone is doing their part.
 Consider purchasing a project management software or hiring a highly skilled project manager.
 Develop a solid monitoring process to ensure that your employees have open and honest communication and full understanding of what actions must be taken for the plan to be successful.

 You MUST learn how to plan strategically plan to have a successful business.
 Everything you do for your business starts and ends with your strategic plan.
 Ready to take the huge leap into entrepreneurship?
-Schedule an appointment with Angela Crane-Jones on Calendly today.
+Schedule an appointment with Angela Crane-Jones today.